-The selection of Rendering Intent depends on many factors, such as:
+The selection of Rendering Intent depends on many factors such as:

-- The application being used to view, edit, and print images. - The color settings for the actual printer output (which may be in the image application being used or the printer setup.) - The type of print being made and the color qualities that need to be maintained when converting colors to the gamut of the printer.
+- The application being used to view, edit and print images. - The color settings for the actual printer output (which may be in the image application being used or the printer setup.) - The type of print being made and the color qualities that need to be maintained when converting colors to the gamut of the printer.

-The Simulate Paper and Black Ink setting attempts to simulate the white of the paper, instead of being the brightest white that the monitor can produce.
+The Simulate Paper and Black Ink setting attempts to simulate the white of the paper instead of being the brightest white that the monitor can produce.
 It also simulates how dense black appears on the paper.

 The Display Gamut selection is used to select the color gamut that the monitor will normally be used in when not performing a print emulation.
-This is used to calculate how colors must be transformed to display correctly even if the monitor is not being used in its Full (Native) color gamut.
-If the monitor is in AdobeRGB or sRGB modes then select the appropriate gamut.
-For example, when using a monitor that has an sRGB mode, and it is to be used in sRGB picture mode for viewing images, then select sRGB.
+This is used to calculate how colors must be transformed to display correctly even if the monitor is not being used in it's Full (Native) color gamut.
+If you are using the monitor in AdobeRGB or sRGB modes then select the appropriate gamut.
+For example, if you are using the monitor as an sRGB display by creating an sRGB Picture Mode for when you view images, then select sRGB.